Dead4W/kriegsspiel_frontend/UPDATES.md

 [2026-05-04]
-- Fixes chat
+- Fix chat
-- Add modal for player in planning stage
+- Add player modal in planning stage
-- Fix chat sort
+- Fix chat sorting
-- Allow editing chat message before skip time
+- Allow editing chat messages before time skip
-- Chat add avatars
+- Add chat avatars
-- Chat - add unit not found on map fallback title from Umpire map
+- Add fallback title from Umpire map when unit is not found on map in chat

 [2026-04-27]
 - Optimize backend from one thread to multi thread